 - MSc by Research Science and Technology Studies

 - MSc Biotechnology

 - MSc Computational Mathematical Finance

-- MSc Drug Discovery and Translation Biology
+- MSc Drug Discovery and Translational Biology

 - MSc Environmental Protection and Management

 - MSc Financial Modelling and Optimization

 - MSc High Performance Computing with Data Science

 - MSc Human Complex Trait Genetics